HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 ## Introduction

 Compelling web experiences aren't limited to basic browser capabilities; they can take advantage of their underlying operating system.
-Web platform APIs expose these capabilities that are the foundation for [Progressive Web Apps (PWA)](./pwa_)—web applications capable of providing high-quality experiences found like platform-specific apps.
+Web platform APIs expose these capabilities that are the foundation for [Progressive Web Apps (PWA)](./pwa_)—web applications capable of providing high-quality experiences like platform-specific apps.

 In addition, some functionality on the web platform gives access to lower-level features such as access to the [file system](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API), [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), access to the [clipboard](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API), and even the ability to detect [gamepads](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API).